-Time, Location and Type of Research
+Time, location and type of research

-This research was conducted in the end of 2018 to 2019 at the Environmental Health School of Magetan, Indonesia, one of the institutions the produces health professionals, under the auspices of the Ministry of Health of the Republic of Indonesia.
-This research was a quantitative descriptive study, which was interped to introduce a simple innovative method for selecting elements of e-learning that will be improved, in the form of priority order, based on the difficulty and usefulness of these elements.
+This research was conducted in 2018 to 2019 at the Poltekkes Kemenkes Surabaya, one of the institutions that produces health professionals, under the auspices of the Ministry of Health of the Republic of Indonesia.
+This research was a quantitative descriptive study, which was intended to introduce a simple innovative method for selecting elements of e-learning in health that will be upgraded in the form of priority order, based on the difficulty and usefulness of these elements.

-Population and Sample
+Population and sample

-The study population was all students of the Environmental Health School of Magetan, Indonesia in 2018, with a population size of 240 students.
+The study population was all students of the Environmental Health Department of Magetan, Poltekkes Kemenkes Surabaya, Indonesia in 2018, with a population size of 240 students.
 The specified error margin was 0.05.
 Next, the sample size was determined based on the Slovin formula, namely:

-$n = N(1 + N.e^2) = 240/(1 + 240 \times 0.05^2) = 240/1.6 = 150$ Note: n = sample size; N = population size; e = margin
+$n = N / (1 + N.e2) = 240 / (1 + 240 \times 0.052) = 240 / 1.6 = 150$

+Note: n = sample size; N = population size; e = margin error

-The results of the above calculation were for the minimum sample size, and in this study, the sample size was enlarged to 200 students.
+The results of the above calculation was for the minimum sample size, and in this study, the sample size was enlarged to 200 students.
 The sample was selected by simple random sampling technique using a random number table.

-Research Stages
+Research stages